raulggonzalez/vdba-doc/README.md

 # VDBA

-`VDBA` (Valencia Database API) is an asynchronous API for the JavaScript language that programmers can use to access data such as databases.
+`VDBA` (Valencia Database API) is an asynchronous API for the JavaScript language for accessing data by the same way as for accessing databases.
 The VDBA philosophy is similar to the `Node.js` API's.

 ## VDBA features

 When designing the API, we have beared in mind the following features:

-  - Two specifications: one for DQL and DML commands and the other for DQL, DML and DDL.
+  - Two specifications: one for DQL and DML commands and the other one for DQL, DML and DDL.
-  - Improve the development of applications independent from the database engine.
-An application developed using the VDBA must work with an engine or another without changes.
+  - Improving the development of applications independent from the database engine.
+An application developed using the VDBA must work with every database engine without doing specific changes.
-  - Improve the unit testing of databases, without another testing frameworks specific from the database engine.
+  - Improving the unit testing of databases without another specific testing frameworks from the database engine.
-  - The users must be able to work with array columns.
-If the database engine doesn't support, the driver must do.
-So, for example, SQLite doesn't support the array columns, but the driver allows to work with array columns.
+  - Users must be able to work with array columns.
+If the database engine does not support this feature, the driver must do it.
+So, for example, SQLite does not support the array columns feature, but the driver allows to work with this.
-  - The users must be able to work with JOINs.
-If the database engine doesn't support, the driver must do.
-So, for example, C\* and MongoDB don't support this operation, but their drivers must do.
+  - Users must be able to work with JOIN sentences.
+If the database engine does not support this feature, the driver must do it.
+So, for example, C\* and MongoDB do not support this type of operations, but their drivers do it.
-  - The users must be able to work with schemas.
-If the database engine doesn't support, the driver must do.
+  - Users must be able to work with schemas.
+If the database engine does not support it, the driver must do it.

 ## Importing the driver package

-The VDBA specification has two types:
+The VDBA has two specification types:

   - **Type 1**.
 The drivers implementing this specification can run DQL and DML commands.
   - **Type 2**.
 The drivers implementing this specification can run DQL, DML and DDL commands.